 Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 • Serve it with a garnish of freshly grated coconut

-This niramish style of mochar ghonto tarkari is one of classics from the pages of Bengali vegetarian cooking.
-It is quite interesting how we Bengalis use up each and every part of a Banana tree in some or the other way.
+This niramish style of mochar ghonto tarkari is one of the classics from the pages of Bengali vegetarian cooking.
+It is quite interesting how we Bengalis use up every part of a Banana tree in some or the other way.
 Apart from the leaves, almost the entirety of this tree is edible.

 Have you tried this recipe?
 I would love to hear about it.
+Please leave a comment and star rating if you loved my recipes.
+It would help this post to reach more readers.
+Thank you!

+Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry